ArAmM7/great_places_app/README.md

 device location or by selecting on Google Maps.
 My fifth app using flutter, interacting with native device features, like GPS, Camera, device storage, and local SQLite.

-The [Provider package](https://pub.dev/packages/provider) is used which for state management, which is enough for this kind and size of app.
+The [Provider package](https://pub.dev/packages/provider) is used for state management, which is enough for this kind and size of app.
 The [http package](https://pub.dev/packages/http) is used to communicate with Google Maps
 Platform's [Geocoding API](https://developers.google.com/maps/documentation/geocoding)
 and [Maps Static API](https://developers.google.com/maps/documentation/maps-static), [sqflite](https://pub.dev/packages/sqflite) is used for local